During the Gold accreditation a school is assessed at the highest level of the Award.

 We have produced the guidance below and a template evidence pack to help you bring your evidence together.

-- Please be selective – you do not need to send us everything as most of the accreditation process and subsequent report is based on what you, your colleagues and your pupils tell us during the virtual visit.
+- Please be selective – you do not need to send us everything as most of the accreditation process and subsequent report is based on what you, your colleagues and your pupils tell us during the visit.

 - Provide the evidence in a single PowerPoint deck (or similar presentation tool) with sections for Strand A, B, C.